About THE MIXED METHODS PROGRAM at the University of Michigan

 Our mission is to promote mixed methods research and scholarship across academic disciplines through education, training, consulting and mentoring with the support of the Department of Family Medicine at the University of Michigan.

-Join us for our workshops and the Qualitative & Mixed Methods Learning Lab to improve your mixed methods skills!
-You can also check out our Resources page, find out what's happening in the world of mixed methods by reading the Journal of Mixed Methods Research and becoming a member of the MMIRA.
+We invite you to attend our workshops as well as the Qualitative & Mixed Methods Learning Lab to improve your mixed methods skills!
+You can also check out our Resources page, find out the latest methodological and other developments in the world of mixed methods by reading the Journal of Mixed Methods Research and becoming a member of the MMIRA.
 Sign up for our mailing list to receive our newsletter and future mixed methods training announcements.

 What is Mixed Methods Research?